kannikakabilar/Kannika-Notas/Checkpoint/README.md

         - Get the value of the first element but do not return it

 19\.
 LeetCode Q429, LeetCode Q958
-Hint-Note: Tree-Level Order traversals are always handled with BFS
+<br>Hint-Note: Tree-Level Order traversals are always handled with BFS

 20\.
 Complete Binary Tree Inserter - LeetCode Q919
 Self-Note: Very good Q to test understanding of BFS